MoerAttempts/the-Deep-Split-Bregman-Deconvolution-Network/README.md

 # the-Deep-Split-Bregman-Deconvolution-Network
-This code tested on the RTX4090 GPUs
+This is the example code for An Unsupervised Deep Bregman Method for Radio Interferometry Deconvolution, which was tested on the RTX4090 GPUs.

 Requirements:
 - Python 3.12